 What is the purpose of budgeting?
 Actually, there are many purposes.
 And, they all help you improve your financial health.

 From getting your bills paid on time, to saving for a summer vacation, to paying off those pesky credit card bills – budgeting is important for improving your financial situation and creating financial security.

 Here are 17 reasons why budgeting is important, and how a spending plan can change your whole financial future.

 #1 A budget puts you in control of your finances

 Following a budget can give you the control you need so you end up where you want to be.
 You become the money boss and tell your dollars what to do, so they support your dreams and not crush them.

 Most people let life happen to them, instead of making life happen for them.
 Without a plan, you’re always reacting to circumstances and hoping for the best.

 When you take this approach with your money, I can assure you that the best will not happen.
 Having such a passive attitude will likely lead to excessive debt and insufficient savings.

-- review and update your budget every day and make adjustments when necessary
+- review and update your rolling budget on a regular basis and make adjustments when necessary

 - automate your finances with direct deposit, automatic transfers, and automatic bill pay